LizzyMaybeDev/Patcher-Explanation/README.md

 ---
 ## Patcher has 49 Default options and 136 options in general, 16 of those are bug fixes, (note that those are the only bug fixes that you can enable and disable there is over 70 bug fixes which are force enabled) 41 QOL features and 41 Performance features (note that again those are the only visible ones) and Patcher also [replaces](https://github.com/LunaNotdev/Patcher-Explanation#mods-patcher-replaces) 17 mods

-## Patcher also had/has options that arent in the config which are
+## Nonconfigurable Patcher Options

 - **Scoreboard Patch** - which fixed log spam but now is force enabled
-- **Scoreboard Optimization** - Render the whole scoreboard in one draw call, rather than creating a separate rectangle for every score. which at the time wasnt compatible with Powns & Canelex's scoreboard mod.
+- **Scoreboard Optimization** - Render the whole scoreboard in one draw call, rather than creating a separate rectangle for every score, which at the time wasnt compatible with Powns & Canelex's scoreboard mod.
 - **Disable Constant Fog Color Checking** - still a thing but renamed to static fov color which simplifies fog color creation with a static fog color.
 - **Startup Optimization** - Don't refresh resources twice during startup.
 - **PathFinding optimization** (Cleanup blockaccess once processed).